All Episodes

 They're the backbone of America.

-They're just working so hard and they're paying taxes, and they're great people.
+They're paying taxes and they're great people.

 Come on.

-Um it's I don't know.
+So it's, I don't know.

-You've also heard what a bunch of rotten cheapskates, cold-hearted, mean-spirited, uncaring extremists Americans are.
+You've also heard what a bunch of rotten, cheapskates, cold-hearted, mean-spirited, uncaring extremists Americans are.

 I always love hearing these stories because we always hear about Americans aren't paying enough in taxes.

-So woe is us, no future.
+So woe is us.

-The Democrats have made a claim here that uh it's an illusion for most Americans, and yet all this charitable giving keeps coming, and you add all these individual stories up, and once again it just illustrates the absolute uh illusion that is the Democrat view of the world, a liberal view of America.
+And once again, it just illustrates the absolute illusion that is the Democrat view of the world, a liberal view of America.

-Uh and you know, I felt sorry for these guys.
+And, you know, I felt sorry for these guys.

-But you know, in the Wall Street Journal today, there's an interesting little chart.
+But, you know, in the Wall Street Journal today, there's an interesting little chart.

-Uh every oil producing region but one is increasing its own supply.
+Every oil-producing region but one is increasing its own supply.

 Every one of them.